 This is my favorite hike in Lauterbrunnen with incredible views of the Bernese Alps.
-The steep trail climbs to Tanzbodeli, "the dance floor", a high grassy plateau on the ridge between the Sefinen and Lauterbrunnen Valleys with magnificent 360-degree views.
+The steep trail climbs to Tanzbodeli, "the dance floor", a high grassy plateau on the ridge between the Sefinen and Lauterbrunnen valleys with magnificent, 360-degree views.

 At Obersteinberg, an optional side trip leads to the Oberhornsee, a small lake, situated in the rocky meadows between the moraines of the Breithorn and Tschingelfirn glaciers.

-Hikers are presented with two options on the final leg of the hike from Obersteinberg to Stechelberg, a high route and a valley route.
-The high route is slightly shorter and features more great views of the high peaks before descending through forest.
+Hikers are presented with two options on the final leg of the hike from Obersteinberg to Stechelberg; a high route and a valley route.
+The high route is slightly shorter and features more great views of the high peaks before descending steeply through forest.
 The valley route enjoys fine views of the waterfall as it descends steeply to the valley floor and then wanders down valley beside the Weisse Lutschine River.
 Both trails end at the Hotel Stechelberg where regularly scheduled buses return to Lauterbrunnen.